A Playground for the Eye

 With Iggy on the water en route to London, the past week or two has been an opportunity to curate the website and reflect on our Pan-American journey.
 It’s had me thinking about what makes a good photograph for me — what an image can do, and how it derives its power to connect and communicate experience.

-Merleau-Ponty quoted just now posits the eye as an agent, reaching outward, bringing the world into being through the act of attending to it.
+Merleau-Ponty quoted just now reckons the eye is an agent, reaching outward, bringing the world into being through the act of attending to it.
 Seeing is an ordering act.
 The eye selects, groups, resolves, and along with the imagination composes to make a world.
-I wonder if that is where one’s thinking about photos begins: the viewfinder as a limit within which the seen can be ordered into something shareable, entered by another world-maker, traversed with a quality of attention analogous to when the shutter was activated.
+The viewfinder orders experience into something shareable, available to another world-maker.

-Before I ever went anywhere I studied Psychology — this was in Perth in the early nineties — and I remember being intrigued with Gestalt psychology.
-Gestalt, from the German for form or shape, is the insight that the visual system perceives organised wholes before individual parts, and that the whole carries meaning the parts alone don’t.
-Proximity, similarity, continuity, closure, figure and ground: not rules for making images but descriptions of how the eye processes the visual field.
+Before I ever went anywhere I studied Psychology and I remember being intrigued with Gestalt.
+Gestalt posits that the visual system perceives organised wholes before individual parts, and that the whole carries meaning the parts alone don’t.
+Proximity, similarity, continuity, closure, figure and ground describe mechanisms for how the eye processes the visual field that have made it through into theories of composition.
 The governing principle, Prägnanz, is simply that the eye resolves complexity into the simplest available interpretation.

 Fast forward five years and I found myself studying the History of Design via Architecture, having escaped Perth to Tasmania and then Melbourne.
-Somewhere in there was an assignment on the Bauhaus School — and a crucial connection was made.
-Walter Gropius, Josef Albers, Paul Klee: it turned out that the school’s search for a scientific foundation for good design had led it directly to gestalt psychology.
-Finding that connection was its own kind of shock.
-The Bauhaus represented a (distinctively German) fluency across science, industry, craft and theory.
+Somewhere in there was an assignment on the Bauhaus School, whose search for a scientific foundation for good design had led it directly to gestalt psychology.

-Back in the Architecture days I started to appreciate there was a kind of cross-disciplinary synthesis available to me that defied ‘fields of study’ as I’d previously understood.
-That realisation changed the trajectory of my life, unleashing intellectual enquiry long before travel, language and photography emerged as various means of its expression.
-The move to philosophy came later, through studies in Sydney and then with a move to Germany in the mid to late 2000s.
+Back in the Architecture days I started to appreciate there was a kind of cross-disciplinary opportunity to connect these dots that defied ‘fields of study’ as I’d previously understood.
+That realisation changed my trajectory, unleashing polymath curiosity long before travel, language and photography emerged as various means of its expression.